sandialabs/seat-qgis-plugin/docs/src/modules/shear_stress.rst

 Default
 +++++++

-SEAT is designed to read Delft3D, DelftFM \*.map data files with structured and unstructured grids for shear stress and velocity.
+SEAT is designed to read shear stress and velocity variables from Delft3D, DelftFM \*.map data files for either structured or unstructured grids.
+The coordinates are determined from the variable attributes

 - Shear Stress variables: